 Husband and I were busy gardening.
-We had not heard from Bella all weekend–now a regular thing.
+We had not heard from Laura all weekend.
+This was now a regular occurance.

-Bella: ‘Can I come and see you, with my friend?
-Tell you what’s going on, what has been happening to me.’
+The telephone rang.
+Laura: ‘Can I come and see you, with my friend?
+Tell you what’s going on, what has been happening with me.’

 ‘Sure.’
-I put the phone in its cradle, and stood still for a while, waited for my heart to reach its natural rhythm.
+I put the phone on its cradle, and stood still for a while.
+I waited for my heart to reach its natural rhythm.

 I told Husband of the strange request.